-- Add 1.5 ml of acetone (Catalog Number 179124) pre-chilled to -20 °C. Briefly vortex the sample (15-30 seconds) and place at -20 °C. Allow the mixture to incubate for 5 minutes at -20 °C. - Centrifuge the suspension at 16,000 × g for 5 minutes at 4 °C to pellet proteins and plant tissue debris. - 9.
+- Add 1.5 ml of acetone (Catalog Number 179124) pre-chilled to -20 °C. Briefly vortex the sample (15-30 seconds) and place at -20 °C. Allow the mixture to incubate for 5 minutes at -20 °C. - 8.
+Centrifuge the suspension at $16,000 \times g$ for 5 minutes at 4 °C to pellet proteins and plant tissue debris. - 9.
 Remove the supernatant with a pipette.
 Be careful not to disturb the pellet.
 Discard the supernatant. - Allow the pellet to air dry for 5-10 minutes at room temperature or use a SpeedVac[®] for 30-60 seconds to remove any residual acetone.
 Note: Larger quantities of plant tissue (200-250 mg) or tissues known for high phenolics and tannin content may require an additional extraction with pre-chilled acetone. - 11.
 After drying the sample, weigh the freezer vial and subtract the predetermined tare mass of the vial to determine the plant tissue mass. - 12.
-To the plant tissue pellet add 1.5 ml of Reagent Type 1 Working Solution at ambient temperature.
+To the plant tissue pellet add 6 μl of the Reagent Type 1 Working Solution at ambient temperature for each mg of plant tissue.
 Completely break up the tissue pellet by vortexing.
 A pellet pestle may be required to break up the large pieces.
 Allow the solution to incubate for 15 minutes with intermittent vortexing or continuous gentle mixing at ambient temperature. - 13.
-Centrifuge the suspension at $16,000 \times g$ for 5 minutes to pellet plant tissue debris. - 14.
-Remove the supernatant by pipette.
-Be careful not to disturb the pellet. - Repeat steps 12-14 two additional times with 5 minute incubations between centrifugations.
+Centrifuge the suspension at $16,000 \times g$ for 5 minutes to pellet plant tissue debris.

+- 14. Remove the supernatant (hydrophilic protein sample) by pipette.
+Be careful not to disturb the pellet. - Repeat steps 12-14 two additional times using 1.5 ml of Reagent Type 1 Working Solution for each wash with 5 minute incubations between centrifugations.
 These supernatant fractions may be discarded. - 16.
 To the plant tissue pellet add 4 μl of Reagent Type 4 Working Solution for each mg of plant tissue.
 Completely break up the tissue pellet by vortexing.
 A pellet pestle may be required to break up the large pieces.
 Allow the solution to incubate for 15 minutes with intermittent vortexing or continuous gentle mixing at ambient temperature.
 Note: The temperature of the solution should not be allowed to rise above 30 °C. Also, the temperature should also not fall below 15 °C, or the urea and thiourea will precipitate out of solution. - 17.
 Centrifuge the suspension at $16,000 \times g$ for 30 minutes to pellet plant tissue debris. - Remove the supernatant (hydrophobic protein sample) by pipette and place in a clean, labeled tube.
-Be careful not to disturb the pellet. - 19.
-The hydrophobic protein sample is now ready for SDS-PAGE or other proteomic analysis.
+Be careful not to disturb the pellet. - The fractionated protein samples (the hydrophilic sample from step 14 and the hydrophobic sample from step 18) are now ready for SDS-PAGE or other proteomic analysis.